 Welcome to the Department of Sociology and Anthropology at the University of Mississippi!
-The 2013-14 academic year promises to be exciting.
+The 2016-17 academic year promises to be exciting.
 We are on the 5th floor of Lamar Hall and have great views of the campus!
 Come see!
 Whether you are a current (or potential) major or minor, graduate student, faculty member, or someone who is simply curious about the social world (past or present), we’ve got a lot in store for you…

 - We offer fantastic courses taught by dedicated and award-winning faculty.
-Introductory courses in Sociology and Anthropology provide a “map” of the exciting elements of our discipline.
-Upper division and graduate courses provide deeper insights into faculty member’s areas of expertise and help you to develop a dynamic understanding of the social world.
+Introductory courses in Sociology, Anthropology, and Geography provide “maps” of the exciting elements of our disciplines.
+Upper division and graduate courses provide deeper insights into faculty members’ areas of expertise and help you to develop a dynamic understanding of the social world.

 - We house two important peer-reviewed journals in our Department.
 Dr. Robbie Ethridge is the North American editor of Ethnohistory, the flagship journal for the American Society for Ethnohistory and Dr. John Green is the editor for Community Development, the official journal of the Community Development Society.

-- The Critical Race Studies Group, a network of interdisciplinary scholars, headed this year by Dr. Kirk Johnson, continues to use academic research on race to create social change in our own institution and surrounding communities.
+- The Critical Race Studies Group, a network of interdisciplinary scholars, continues to use academic research on race to create social change in our own institution and surrounding communities.

 - The McLean Institute for Public Service and Community Engagement is directed by Professor of Sociology, Dr. Albert Nylander.
-On behalf of the University, he will be leading the Delta Leadership Institute.
-McLean is now located on the 3rd floor in Howry Hall.
+McLean is located on the 3rd floor in Howry Hall.
 Check out the McLean Institute website for their impressive agenda this year: http://mclean.olemiss.edu/

 Chair, Sociology and Anthropology